How Do I Know Which Validators to Choose? Print

 1. Choose more than one validator

-As long as at least one of the validators you nominate is elected by the election algorithm to be in the active set, you will nominate them with your full stake.
+If at least one of the validators you nominate is elected by the election algorithm to be in the active set, you will nominate them with your entire stake.
 However, there is a risk of getting no rewards if you nominate very few validator candidates and none of them are chosen.
-Therefore, it is safer to choose as many trustworthy validators as you can (up to 16 on Polkadot and up to 24 on Kusama).
+Therefore, it is safer to choose as many trustworthy validators as possible (up to 16 on Polkadot and up to 24 on Kusama).

 2. Check if the validator has verified their identity

 3. Be aware of the "most profitable" option

-The targets tab provides a “most profitable” button.
+The Targets tab of Polkadot-JS UI provides a "most profitable" button.
 Clicking on this will automatically select the currently most profitable validators.
-To accept this suggestion, simply click on the “Nominate selected” button and afterward “Nominate”.
+To accept this suggestion, click on the "Nominate selected" button and afterward, "Nominate."

 4. Pay attention to the quoted commission

-Block rewards are shared with nominators, but the validators set the commission that they take out for their costs before profits are given out.
+Block rewards are shared with nominators, but the validators set the commission they take out for their costs before profits are given out.
 This rate can vary greatly.

-Be aware, if you nominate a validator with 100% commission, you will get NO rewards.
-(These validators are not looking for nominators!)
-Also, commissions can change, so it is recommended to keep an eye on who you are nominating while you are staking.
-The current commission rates are given under the “commission” column.
+Be aware that if you nominate a validator with 100% commission, you will get NO rewards.
+These validators are not looking for nominators!
+Also, commissions can change, so keeping an eye on who you are nominating while you are staking is recommended.
+Both the Staking Dashboard and Polkadot-JS UI let you sort validators based on the commissions and filter out validators with high ones.

 5. Make sure the validator is not oversubscribed

-Only the top 256 nominators for a specific validator get paid.
-(This number was previously 64 and 128 which you may still hear mentioned in tutorial videos.)
-The scale icon highlights validators that are over this limit.
-These are still active, and if you choose them you may actively support them in an era, but if you're below the 256 cutoff you won't receive rewards.
+Only the top 512 nominators for a specific validator get paid.
+The validators over this limit are marked with a scale icon on Polkadot-JS UI and a red warning sign on the Staking Dashboard.
+These validators can be active, and if you choose them, you may actively support them in an era.
+However, if you're below the 512 cutoffs, you won't receive any rewards for it.

 6. See how much "skin in the game" the validator has